GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a review of the coverage data raised in the charts and tables above.
+The list below is a recap of the data illustrated above.

 Rate Tables and Charts